Amino-NET-Group/Amino.NET/README.md

 ## Extras and Credits
 - This C# library has been made possible using [Amino.py](https://github.com/Slimakoi/Amino.py) as it is based on [Slimakoi](https://github.com/Slimakoi/)s work
 - Some values or Objects might return `null`, this is because the library pulls its data straight from the Amino REST API, if values in the API return `null` there's nothing i can do!
+- Some values / objects might change depending on if the Client is logged in or not!
+- Some functions require the Client to be logged in, they will throw an Exception if it is not.
+- If you find a bug, an issue or have a recommendation to make, please open an Issue on GitHub about it!

 ## Important Notice
 By using this library you agree that you are aware of the fact that you are breaking the App services Terms of Service - as Team Amino strictly forbids the use of any sort of third party software / scripting to gain an advantage over other members, any activity by third party tools found by Team Amino may result in your account getting banned from their services!